-The actuarial valuation as of January 1, 2020, indicated that the funding policy results in the expectation that the plan's assets will be able to fully pay for promised benefits through at least 2120.
+The actuarial valuation as of January 1, 2022, indicated that the funding policy results in the expectation that the plan's assets will be able to fully pay for promised benefits through at least 2120.
 The projections in this report are strictly for the purpose of determining the GASB single discount rate and are different from a funding projection for the ongoing plan.

-Total covered payroll for this plan for the measurement period ended December 31, 2020 was \$-0-.
-For the measurement period ended December 31, 2020, the District contributions were \$14,641 towards meeting the unfunded liability.
+Total covered payroll for this plan for the measurement period ended December 31, 2021 was \$-0-.
+For the measurement period ended December 31, 2021, the District contributions were \$20,800 towards meeting the unfunded liability.

 An actuarial valuation is performed every two years to determine the pension benefit obligation.
-The latest available actuarial valuation was performed as of January 1, 2020.
-The measurement date was December 31, 2020.
+The latest available actuarial valuation was performed as of January 1, 2022.
+The measurement date was December 31, 2021.
 The following assumptions were used in computing the pension benefit obligation for this plan:

 Actuarially Determined Contributions

 Actuarial Valuation Date January 1, 2020

 Actuarial Method Entry Age Normal

 Amortization Method Level Dollar, Open

 Amortization Period 20 years

-Investment Rate of Return 7.50%
+Investment Rate of Return 4.50%

 Asset Valuation Method 5-Year smoothed fair value

 Retirement Age Any remaining actives are assumed to retire immediately

 Includes Inflation at 2.50%

-Mortality Post-retirement: For ages less than 55, RP-2014 Mortality Tables for Blue Collar Employees.
-For ages 65 and older, RP-2014 Mortality Tables for Blue Collar Healthy Annuitants.
+Mortality Post-retirement : For ages less than 55, RP-2014 Mortality

+Tables for Blue Collar Employees.
+For ages 65 and older, RP-

+2014 Mortality Tables for Blue Collar Healthy Annuitants.

 For ages 55 through 64, a blend of the previous tables.
+All

-All tables are projected with Scale BB.
-Disabled (pre-1980): RP-2014 Disabled Generational Mortality Table generationally projected with Scale BB with a minimum 3% rate for males and 2% rate for females.
+tables are projected with Scale BB.

+Disabled (pre-1980): Post-retirement rates set forward for

+three years